-Another change incorporated by Justine is that of a female only sales and design team, reflected in Craftbuilt Kitchens’ new marketing strategies.
+Another change incorporated by Justine is that she started a female only sales and design team at the beginning, that reflected in Craftbuilt Kitchens’ new marketing strategies.

 Justine states, “Women relate to women as men and women do think differently.
 Women want a kitchen to be functional and practical and will think about everything, from where the cutlery, egg flip and Tupperware should go; not just where the ‘boxes’ will go.”
 Justine believes that designing a kitchen with a female who understands is a natural progression to our changing society where a lot of women are now the decision makers.

 After all the ups and downs, Justine has had the support of her parents.
 “My dad’s people skills and the way he managed staff issues has been phenomenal.
 He has been a fantastic mentor, and has been very supportive,” says Justine fondly.